furka/cool-typewriter/README.md

 ## API

-Create a new typewriter.
+Instantiate a new typewriter:

 ```js
 let typewriter = new Typewriter();
 ```

-Multiple typewriters can be instantiated if you need to apply the effect to multiple DOM elements at the same time.
+Each typewriter can type independently from other typewriters.
+If you need to animate multiple elements simultaneously, use multiple typewriters.

 #### `.type(element)`

 Define an element to be typed out.
-The element, including all its descendants will be typed out.
+The element - including all its descendants - will be typed out.

-Multiple elements can be added to the same typewriter, these will be queued up.
+Can be called multiple times; each element will be queued up and typed out in order when `.start()` is called.

 ```js
 typewriter